Misioslav/expressvpn/README.md

 Take `misioslav/expressvpn:cron` if you prefer a cron job (runs once every 5min) to check the status of your connection.

-Take `misioslav/expressvpn:latest` if you prefer to have a healthcheck performed every 30min.
+Take `misioslav/expressvpn:latest` if you prefer to have a healthcheck performed every 2min (you may need an access_token for this.
+See **HEALTHCHECK** section).

 ## Download